Age needs one voice. Now it has:

 A number of pharmacies across the UK offer an NHS Minor Ailment Service, which means if you don’t have to pay for prescriptions, your pharmacist can provide medicines free of charge.
 Check if yours runs this beforehand, as it varies according to local care trust.

-Many pharmacies will also give flu jabs and offer support if you’re trying to stop smoking or lose weight.
-However, some pharmacies charge for the jab, so check again before booking.
+Many pharmacies will also give flu jabs to those who aren't entitled to a free jab, and can offer support if you’re trying to stop smoking or lose weight.

 Many pharmacies also have private consultation rooms, so you don’t have to worry about being overheard.
 And if the pharmacist can’t help, they will recommend you contact your GP anyway.